Three basic flow patterns exist in industrial mixing: rotational flow, an axial flow, or a radial flow.

 Axial flow is the most efficient flow for bulk blending.
 With axial flow, the individual blades on the propeller are angled downward.
 When the blade spins, it pushes the mixture down towards the bottom of the tank.
 As the mixture hits the bottom of the tank, it bounces off and moves towards the sides of the tank.
 The continued force of the moving blade moves the mixture up the sides of the tank, and then begins to recirculate as the spinning blade pulls in the mixture from above.
 This type of flow provides great mixing for a wide range of conditions.
 Also, if you are looking for a way to suspend solids in a liquid mixture (think of suspending sugar in hot tea in order to give it time to melt) this is the kind of flow you’ll want.

 Finally, radial flow pushes the mixture out towards the side of the tank.
 Part of the mixture hits the side of the tank and moves downward, while the other part hits the side of the tank and moves upward.
 Radial flow mixing is great for intense mixing needs like when you need to break down the molecular bonds of the items that you are mixing.
 Also, radial flow generally has a slower blending time than axial flow.

-Once you know what kind of flow you want, you’ll want to get the right impeller type in order to achieve that flow.
+Read more about flow and shear here.
+Once you know what kind of flow works best for your process, you’ll want to choose the right impeller type in order to achieve that flow.